fewlaps/quitnow-cache/README.md

 # [QuitNow!](http://quitnowapp.com)'s cache
 A memcached-like Java cache, focused on portability, great for Android.

-Before this library, QuitNow! and lots of apps we've seen are caching things until the system kills the app.
-That's not cool.
-In the other hand, developing a cache for that little improvement is not trivial.
-So, we decided to return the work to the open source community by writing this really simple cache, allowing developers to keep information only for a limited time.
+Before this library, caching data for a limited time was a hard task to do.
+The developer had to save the last time the data was stored, and then, check it everytime the data was read.
+So, we decided to return the work to the open source community by writing this really simple cache, allowing developers to keep information for a limted time.

-And we've done it using TDD, so it's totally tested.
+We've done it using TDD, so it's totally tested.
 [Check the tests!](https://github.com/Fewlaps/quitnow-cache/tree/master/src/test/java/com/fewlaps/quitnowcache) :·)

 The sample
 ----------